 At Natural Bed Company all wooden beds are made using timber purchased from sustainable sources, with pine from Scandinavia and hardwoods (ash, oak, maple, cherry, walnut and beech) from the USA or Northern Europe.
 Buying timber from managed sources ensures that new trees are cultivated and the cycle of planting, growth and harvest is perpetuated.
 They never use endangered hardwoods nor wood from parts of the world without regard for the sustainability of the environment or the future of the planet.

-Business owners looking for guidance and inspiration about becoming a more sustainable organisation, visit our partners, Positive Luxury on Instagram: @PositiveLuxury.
-Positive Luxury has been helping organisations adapt to the new climate economy with a mission to shape a sustainable future for luxury.
+Business owners who are interested in guidance and inspiration about developing the health and wellbeing of their organisation, visit our partners, Positive Luxury who have been helping organisations adapt to the new climate economy with a mission to shape a sustainable future for luxury.

 Click here to read more inspiring and informative blog posts from our members.